-Like with many long running game franchises, the Teenage Mutant Ninja Turtle games have been somewhat patchy over the years.
+Like many long-running game franchises, the Teenage Mutant Ninja Turtle games have been somewhat patchy over the years.

-It has the fast paced, button mashing feel of the original arcade and console games of the early 90s.
-It is more of a beat ’em up platformer, so whilst you can’t move in all directions on the playfield, it still retains the spirit of these original beat’em up games, but kind of a typical of the time, cut down handheld version.
+It has the fast-paced, button-mashing feel of the original arcade and console games of the early 90s.
+It is more of a beat ’em up platformer, so whilst you can’t move in all directions on the playfield, it still retains the spirit of these original beat’em up games, but typical of the time, cut-down handheld version.

 Fast and easy to play, each turtle has their own skills, animations and missions to play.
 In fact, the game is different depending on which turtle you chose to play with.
 There are four acts per character, giving the game a nice amount of variation.
 The game has excellent graphics, with the main character sprites being particularly well drawn and animated.

-The game is based on the reboot series of 2003, I’m not a particular fan of this era, I guess due to my age and nostalgia for the original TV series, but even though I had a GBA at the time, this one passed me by, so it’s been a real pleasure to get in to this some 18 years later!
+The game is based on the reboot series of 2003, I’m not a particular fan of this era, I guess due to my age and nostalgia for the original TV series, but even though I had a Game Boy Advance at the time, this one passed me by, so it’s been a real pleasure to get into this some 18 years later!

 It’s not the longest game and lacks the excitement of the multiplayer mode that the turtle’s games became famous for, but with the new TMNT game, Shredder’s Revenge coming soon, this has been an excellent discovery to tie me over until that arrives.